wlaub/vcv/README.md

 The files metadata module, when configured for image files, can also take a screenshot of the entire patch.
 When used, the screenshot control locks out ofor 10 seconds to prevent accidental screenshot spamming.
 The program may hang for a couple seconds while taking a screenshot, and it's possible that there are modules that prevent the screenshot function from working correctly.

+### Decay Timer

+This is a collection of utilities for measuring decay time of an envelope and generating json measurement files.

 ## WIP Modules

 ### Once